 Our three day adventure will take you on a journey of discovery combining the breathtaking coastline of the Great Ocean Road and the hinterland of the Grampians National Park.

-This combination of two tours, and accommodation in Adelaide, starts in Melbourne and finishes in Alice Springs taking you on a journey from the temperate south to the heart of Australia including Uluru (Ayers Rock).
-Bucket List Inclusions: Great Ocean Road and sunset at Twelve Apostles, View the magic of the Flinders Ranges, Stay underground in Coober Pedy, Visit a kangaroo orphanage, Guided hike of Kings Canyon, Sunset and sunrise over Uluru.
+This combination of two tours and accommodation in Adelaide starts in Melbourne and finishes in Alice Springs taking you on a journey from the temperate south to the heart of Australia including Uluru (Ayers Rock).
+Bucket List Inclusions: Great Ocean Road and Sunset at Twelve Apostles, the magic of the Flinders Ranges, stay underground in Coober Pedy, Visit a kangaroo orphanage, Guided hike of Kings Canyon, Sunset, and Sunrise over Uluru.

 Cruise along the Great Ocean Road and through the Grampians National Park between Melbourne and Adelaide before seeing the South Australian highlights from Adelaide.
-Then travel north to Alice Springs and take in the splendour of Uluru (Ayers Rock).
+Then travel north to Alice Springs and take in the splendor of Uluru (Ayers Rock).
 Kangaroo Island and the Barossa Valley are included in this convenient package plus your accommodation between the tours as your journey from Melbourne to Alice Springs.

 This is the package for you if you want take in some of the icons of Australia including the Twelve Apostles, Kangaroo island, Uluru (Ayers Rock) and Kakadu National Park amongst more.
 Accommodation is included between the 6 tours that combine to make this package.